-div.approx.f32 implements a fast approximation to divide, computed as d = a div.full.f32 implements a relatively fast, full-range approximation that scales operands to achieve better accuracy, but is not fully IEEE 754 compliant and does not support rounding modifiers.
+div.full.f32 implements a relatively fast, full-range approximation that scales operands to achieve better accuracy, but is not fully IEEE 754 compliant and does not support rounding modifiers.
 The maximum ulp error is 2 across the full range of inputs.